 Is your blower motor running all the time?
 Check your thermostat first.
 If you've set the fan switch to ON, the fan will continue to run.
 AUTO is the best setting to use most of the time.

 In some cases, the furnace's blower motor will run because of a defective relay.
 Call your HVAC technician to set up an appointment for an evaluation.

 As we've seen, not all your HVAC issues are hard to fix.
 In fact, by performing regularly scheduled maintenance you can head off many common problems.
 Some of these tasks, like changing an air filter, can be performed quickly and easily by the homeowner.
 Others require the knowledge, expertise, and specialized tools of an HVAC technician.

 Count on Team Enoch

 It's wise to have regular inspections of your home’s HVAC system done by qualified professionals.
 At Team Enoch, we take pride in our workmanship and have the experience and know-how to find and fix HVAC issues before they become a major problem.
-Check out our membership plans.
+If you're in the Dallas Fort Worth area check out our membership plans.
 They offer preventative maintenance and inspection programs to help you keep your system in top condition.